M/C Lineage Admixture Assay – Apiary survey

 This test analyses the average level of hybridisation present in the genetics of a a number of colonies across an apiary or area, by analysing the DNA of equal numbers of workers from a range of colonies.

-For more information on why you might choose this test, and how it compares to our other services, see our Information for Beekeepers page.
+For more information on why you might choose this test, and how it compares to our other services, see our Services page.

 The price of this test includes shipping of the sample kit, and return of the samples to Beebytes.